greje656/Questions/lens-flares.md

 ### Anti Reflection Coating

 While some appreciate the artistic aspect of lens flare, lens manufacturers work hard to minimize them by coating lenses with anti-reflection coatings.
 The coatings applied to each lens are usually designed to minimize the reflection of a specific wavelength.
 Given the wavelength to minimize reflection for, and the refractive index of the two medium involved in the reflection, the ideal thickness of the coating is defined as λ/4·n1 where n1 = sqrt(n0·n1).
 This is known as a quarter wavelength anti-reflection coating.
-I've found [this site](http://www.pveducation.org/pvcdrom/anti-reflection-coatings) very helpful to describe the phenomena.
+I've found [this site](http://www.pveducation.org/pvcdrom/anti-reflection-coatings) very helpful to understand this phenomena.

 In the current implementation each lens coatings specifies a wavelength the coating should be optimized for.
 The ideal thicknesses and ior are used by default.
 But I also added a controllable offset to thicken the AR coating layer in order to prevent from killing the reflections too much.